 IGETC - Intersegmental General Education Transfer Curriculum

 IGETC does not fully satisfy lower-division requirements for Rausser College majors, nor is it used as an admissions criterion.
-For some majors, IGETC does satisfy certain breadth requirements.
-Please contact your intended major advisor for more information about IGETC and its application to your transfer requirements.
+Completion of IGETC does satisfy the full Reading & Composition requirements for the college, and for some majors, IGETC does satisfy certain breadth requirements.
+Please contact your intended major advisor or review the ASSIST agreement for your community college for more information about IGETC and its application to your transfer requirements.

 Other Relevant Links

 - Information for International Transfer Applicants